Where

 we separate them from their mother and put them

-on a dry puppy chow while they wait to be taken
+on a dry puppy chow.
+At six weeks old they receive their first puppy shot and wait to be taken

 to their new homes.
-We guarantee the puppies
+We guarantee our puppies

 to have good temperaments, be friendly, happy